xionghuichen/mopo/toy_experiment/readme.md

 env_id: 4 , rets:  255.0 num:  101 , aver len:  101.0
 s0->C->s0->C->s0->...C->s0->C
 ```
+Here, `env_id` denotes the unique id of the environment.
+`rets` is the cumulative return of the agent.
+`num` is the total transition number.
+`aver len` is average trajectory length.
+`s0->...` is the trajectory of the agent.

 **w/ adaptable ability**

 ```
 env_id: 2 , rets:  510.0 num:  101 , aver len:  101.0
 s0->A->s0->A->s0->...A->s0->A